driesdaems10/Resoc/README.md

 # Resoc
 Model of resource exploitation of Iron Age communities in southwest Anatolia.
-To be presented at ReSoc conference in Bochum, Germany on 15th January 2021.
+Presented at ReSoc conference in Bochum, Germany on 15th January 2021.